 Marketing and Listing

 You’ve put time to create an attractive rental listing and you’ll want to get it in front of the right renters.
-That means posting your listing on a variety of the leading listing sites such as Redfin, Zumper, Apartments.com, Apartment List, and the Zillow Rental Network.
-To know which to focus on, here’s the lowdown on the 7 best rental listing sites for property managers.
+That means posting your listing on a variety of the leading listing sites such as Redfin®, Zumper®, Apartments.com®, Apartment List®, and the Zillow® Rental Network.
+Here’s the lowdown on the 7 best rental listing sites for property managers.

-Listing syndication tools like Tenant Turner can help speed up the process by posting each of your listings across the sites of your choice at the same time.
-The best of these tools save previous information you entered in case you need to relist a unit, but still let you change whatever details you like, such as the point of contact for a listing.
+Listing syndication tools like Tenant Turner® can help speed up the process by posting each of your listings across the sites of your choice at the same time.
+The best of these tools save previous information you entered in case you need to relist a unit.

 Showings

 After finding your property, the next step for many residents is booking a showing.
-The same tools you used for syndicating listings should let you track any requests and schedule showings, as well.
-No matter which particular site renters found your listing and requested a showing on, you should be able to manage everything on one platform.
+The same tools you used for syndicating listings should let you track any requests and schedule showings.
+You should be able to manage everything on one platform.

-ShowingHero is an example of software that combines these self-tour options with more comprehensive showing management, acting as a virtual assistant, fielding requests from renters and scheduling appointments for you.
+ShowingHero® combines self-tour options with comprehensive showing management, acting as a virtual assistant that fields requests from renters and schedules appointments for you.

 Applications

-Once renters have seen what they need to, technology can make applications easier for everyone involved, getting more potential residents in front of your team and helping you filter through them and respond to applicants faster.
+Technology can make applications easier for everyone involved.
+You can get more potential residents in front of your team and respond to applicants faster.

-There are several tools out there that let you share and fill out applications digitally, complete with eSignatures, but why not take it a step further?
-Opt for software that lets you save templates and customize them without having to create a brand new document for each lease.
+There are several tools out there that let you share and fill out applications digitally, complete with eSignatures.
+Opt for software that lets you save templates and customize them without creating a brand new document for each lease.

-You’ll also want that software to keep all your applications in one place so you can review them quickly and have them on file.
-Dropbox Sign, combined with Buildium’s leasing features, lets you do all of this.
+You’ll also want software to keep all your applications in one place so you can review them quickly.
+Dropbox® Sign, combined with Buildium’s leasing features, lets you do all of this.

-Remember, this could be a potential new resident’s first experience working with you, so communication is key.
-The tool you use should let you set up automated messages, letting applicants know when each document has been received and is being reviewed.
+The tool you use should let you set up automated messages, letting applicants know when each document has been received.
 No more missing out on your ideal renters from delayed responses.

 Screenings

 This is also the time to consider what other factors to screen for.
-Too often, property managers create outright restrictions on things such as pets when, alternatively, a smart, tech-enabled screening can open the door to more potential residents without putting you or your property at risk.
+A smart, tech-enabled screening can open the door to more potential residents without putting you or your property at risk.

 Inspections and Security Deposits

-Site visits and walkthroughs with each new tenant can be time-consuming for your team, and that’s only after you’ve gone through the process of putting together the inspection checklist and paperwork.
+Site visits and walkthroughs with each new tenant can be time-consuming for your team.
+That’s only after you’ve gone through the process of putting together the inspection checklist and paperwork.

-Third-party apps like HappyInspector, offer intuitive move-in inspection forms that you can adjust to match the layout and specifications of your units.
-Designating whoever you choose to conduct the inspection, you can fill in your customizable form on a phone, snapping any pictures where relevant, and share all the details with members of your team.
+Third-party apps like HappyInspector® offer intuitive move-in inspection forms that you can adjust to match the layout of your units.
+Fill in your customizable form on a phone, snap pictures, and share all the details with your team.

-Other tools, such as Obligo, give you the option to either collect a traditional security deposit (processing payments and refunds for you) or offer a deposit-free option, where you can bill tenants for any damages either during or at the end of a lease.
+Tools such as Obligo® give you the option to either collect a traditional security deposit or offer a deposit-free option.
+You can bill tenants for any damages either during or at the end of a lease.

 Rent Payments and Move-In

-Since 2021, the number of renters who say they’d prefer to pay their rent electronically grew by 26 percentage points.
+Since 2021, the number of renters who say they’d prefer to pay rent electronically grew by 26 percentage points.
 That’s a huge increase no property manager should ignore.
-If you’re not doing so already, offer online payment options to your residents to stay on par with your competition.
+Offer online payment options to stay on par with your competition.

 Here are the payment types that have grown the most in popularity recently: